 Related reading: ebook-Perfecting the Cash Forecast

-There are three critical steps to enable treasury teams can effectively mobilize cash:
+There are three critical steps to ensure treasury teams can effectively mobilize cash:

 - Cash visibility is the starting point.
 Many organizations have daily visibility into 80% of their cash, meaning that large amounts of cash are not frequently tracked.
 This is a missed opportunity that can be easily solved through automated bank connectivity within a treasury management system.
 Lack of visibility is also a significant risk, as cash held in other countries is subject to currency volatility – and may not be worth as much as you thought if left unhedged.